cjslacsina/Final-Lab-Task-5/README.md

 # Finals-Lab-Task-5
-- This portfolio showcases the application of SQL views, stored procedures, and functions to handle and manipulate database data.
-It includes tasks such as filtering data using views, updating information through procedures, and retrieving results using functions.
+- This portfolio demonstrates the use of SQL views, stored procedures, and functions to manage and process database data.
+It covers tasks such as filtering data with views, updating records via procedures, and retrieving results through functions.

 ## Step by Step Process

-1. **Initialize MySQL Workbench:**
+1. **Set Up MySQL Workbench:**

-   * Launch XAMPP and start the MySQL server.
+   * Start XAMPP and activate the MySQL server.
-   * Connect to the server via MySQL Workbench.
+   * Connect to the server using MySQL Workbench.
-   * Run test queries using the `democodes.sql` script.
+   * Execute test queries with the `democodes.sql` script.

 2. **Access the Inventory Database:**

-   * Begin working with the `inventory.sql` file.
+   * Open and work with the `inventory.sql` file.

-3. **Build SQL Views:**
+3. **Create SQL Views:**

-   * Create a view to show vendor and product information for items with an in-date from 2002 onwards.
+   * Design a view to display vendor and product details for items with an in-date from 2002 onwards.
-   * Make a view listing products priced between 100 and 150.
+   * Develop a view that lists products priced between 100 and 150.
-   * Create a view to calculate the total price (`on_hand * price`) for items sold by selected vendors.
+   * Create a view that calculates the total price (`on_hand * price`) for items sold by specific vendors.

-4. **Develop a Stored Procedure:**
+4. **Create a Stored Procedure:**

-   * Write a procedure to change the vendor name from 'Bryson, Inc.' to 'Bryson and Co'.
+   * Develop a procedure to update the vendor name from 'Bryson, Inc.' to 'Bryson and Co'.

 5. **Write a Function:**

-   * Create a function that accepts vendor code and state as inputs, returning product descriptions and prices that match.
+   * Build a function that accepts vendor code and state as inputs, returning the product descriptions and prices that match.

-6. **Run and Document Results:**
+6. **Execute and Document Results:**

-   * Execute all SQL commands and include screenshots of both the code and the output.
+   * Run all SQL queries and provide screenshots of both the code and the resulting output.